Skip to content

 Position, velocity, and torque values are encoded using a mapping function:

-Where: - min and max are motor-specific limits (from motor type presets) - bits is the bit width (16 for position, 12 for velocity/torque)
+Where: - x_{\min} and x_{\max} are motor-specific limits (from motor type presets; see PMAX / VMAX / TMAX defaults) - N is the bit width (16 for position, 12 for velocity/torque) - u is the encoded unsigned integer value

 Decoding reverses this process: